Frederick Delius: Last years

 In 1933, the year before both composers died, Elgar, who had flown to Paris to conduct a performance of his Violin Concerto, visited Delius at Grez.
-Delius was not on the whole an admirer of Elgar's music, (Note: Delius said of Elgar's First Symphony: "It starts with a theme out of the Parcival Prelude a little altered.
+Delius was not, on the whole, an admirer of Elgar's music, (Note: Delius said of Elgar's First Symphony: "It starts with a theme out of the Parcival Prelude a little altered.
 The slow movement is a theme out of Verdi's Requiem a little altered.
 The rest is Mendelssohn and Brahms, thick and without the slightest orchestral charm – gray – and they all shout 'Masterwork'!"
-He also called The Dream of Gerontius nauseating; he admired Elgar's Falstaff, however.) but the two men took to each other, and there followed a warm correspondence until Elgar's death in February 1934.
+He also called The Dream of Gerontius nauseating, although he admired Elgar's Falstaff.)
+Despite Delius's criticisims, the two men took to each other, and there followed a warm correspondence until Elgar's death in February 1934.
 Elgar described Delius as "a poet and a visionary".

 Delius died at Grez on 10 June 1934, aged 72.
-He had wished to be buried in his own garden, but the French authorities forbade it.
+He had wanted to be buried in his own garden, but the French authorities forbade it.
 His alternative wish, despite his atheism, was to be buried "in some country churchyard in the south of England, where people could place wild flowers".
-At this time Jelka was too ill to make the journey across the Channel, and Delius was temporarily buried in the local cemetery at Grez.
+At that time Jelka was too ill to make the journey across the Channel, and Delius was temporarily buried in the local cemetery at Grez.

 By May 1935, Jelka felt she had enough strength to undertake the crossing to attend a reburial in England.
 She chose St Peter's church, Limpsfield, Surrey as the site for the grave.
 (Note: According to Beatrice Harrison's sister Margaret, there was some question whether Anglican churches would be willing to accept the body of a professed atheist for burial.
 The Harrison family, who lived nearby, secured the agreement of the vicar of Limpsfield, and Jelka chose St Peter's churchyard for her husband's reinterment.)
 She sailed to England for the service, but became ill en route, and on arrival was taken to hospital in Dover and then Kensington in London, missing the reburial on 26 May.
 The ceremony took place at midnight; the headline in the Sunday Dispatch was "Sixty People Under Flickering Lamps In A Surrey Churchyard".
 The vicar offered a prayer: "May the souls of the departed through the mercy of God rest in peace."
 Jelka died two days later, on 28 May.
 She was buried in the same grave as Delius.